fevzibabaoglu/adaptive-edge-aware-jpeg/README.md

 *   **[Read the Full Paper (PDF)](./docs/adaptive_edge_aware_jpeg.pdf)**

-**If you use this project or its findings in your own research, please consider citing the paper.**
+**If you use this project or its findings in your own research, please consider citing the repository.**